aginies/projet_lamelles/README.md

 ## Lamelles

-Original idea from the Mal Vi architect in an orl clinic

-See [mal-vi.com](http://www.mal-vi.com/what/orl-clinic) (this site is really not friendly ...), you can see some images on [archdaily.com](http://www.archdaily.com/187595/orl-clinic-mal-vi-architects)
+Original idea from the Mal Vi architect in an orl clinic You can see some images on [archdaily.com](http://www.archdaily.com/187595/orl-clinic-mal-vi-architects)

 ![source](https://github.com/aginies/projet_lamelles/blob/master/images/final_1.jpg)